pavankalyan-21/HIDS/README.md

 5. The script will start monitoring files and network activity, logging alerts, and sending notifications for suspicious events.

+## Examples

+Here are some example files to help you understand the HIDS functionality:

+- [file_hashes.json](examples/file_hashes.json): Contains example hashes for monitored files.
+- [hids.log](examples/hids.log): A sample log file showing HIDS alerts and monitoring activity.

+To view these files, navigate to the `examples/` directory in the repository or click the links above.

 ## Alerts

 - **File Monitoring**: